woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 ## Push Processing

 The approaches we examined so far have one thing in common: they finish a step of processing, then pass the result to the next step.
 All of operations are done sequentially, with the first operation in the chain following the second and so on.
 The code performs the operations in their logical order.
 We'll call this a "push" processing model.
-Wait, doesn't code always follow the logical order of things?
+Doesn't code always follow the logical order of things?

 ## Pull Processing